augustohernandez/bachelor_thesis_ROS_arduino_braccio/README.md

 https://www.youtube.com/watch?v=DEiugQy9lIM

-Project on the integration of the Arduino robotic arm Braccio into ROS and RFID.
+Bachelor Thesis on the integration of the Arduino robotic arm Braccio into ROS and RFID.